-Our Counseling model, Support Group meeting, and Case Management Services provides a well-rounded approach to help identify barriers, encourage healthy lifestyle and achieve personal goals.
+Our Counseling model, Support Group meetings, and Case Management Services provide a well-rounded approach to help identify barriers, encourage a healthy lifestyle and achieve personal goals.

-Our mental health licensed, professional therapists provide a safe space to talk about the problems the person is struggling with.
+Our licensed mental health therapists provide a safe space for individuals to talk about their struggles.
 They also support those who experience mental and emotional distress by managing: depression, stress, anxiety, self-esteem, anger, and relationships.

-Our licensed, professional therapists conduct substance abuse assessment and mental health assessments evaluation provides emotional support to individuals, conduct one-on-one, and relationship psychotherapy sessions to overcome their dependency and become self-sufficient.
-The therapist works with the client to help him/her heal from the trauma inflicted by addiction.
+Our licensed therapists conduct substance abuse and mental health assessment evaluations.
+Also, provide emotional support to individuals, and conduct one-on-one sessions to overcome their dependency and become self-sufficient.
+The therapists work with the clients to help them heal from the trauma inflicted by addiction.

-Individuals who want to or are ordered to attend the anger management class, are encouraged to take the assessment first.
-Reasons: the assessment will help identify other areas he/she would need to work on.
+Individuals needing to attend anger management classes are encouraged to take the assessment first.
+Assessments help identify other areas to work on.

-The anger management assessment and/or class are not limited to court orders.
-They can be ordered by a parole officer, probation officer, employer, family member, attorney, etc.
+Anger management class/assessment can be ordered by a judge, parole officer, probation officer, employer, family member, attorney, etc.

 Purpose of the class: Has anger become a habit for you?
 How?